eliot1011/eliot1011/README.md

 I am a Full Stack & Blockchain Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- 🔭 I’m working as a Software Engineer and contributing to frontend, backend and smart contract for building web applications.
+- 🔭 Highly-skilled Blockchain Fullstack Developer with an entrepreneurial mindset and passion for creating cohesive, engaging experiences over 7 years.
-- 🌱 I worked on several blockchain platforms such as DEX, DEFI, DAO.
+- 🌱 Proficient in both frontend and backend development, with extensive knowledge of various blockchain technologies.
-- ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ A passionate developer who enjoys learning new technologies and building innovative solutions that solve real-world problems.
-- 📫 How to reach me: &nbsp; Discord: _Toothless_#7799
+- 📫 How to reach me: &nbsp; henry.scott0x8080@gmail.com
 ---

 ### 🛠 &nbsp;Languages and Tools :